mui/material-ui/docs/data/material/design-resources/material-ui-for-figma/material-ui-for-figma.md

 #### Adding new columns

+The video below shows how to add new columns by detaching cells from their row components, allowing you to freely move content around.

 <iframe src="https://www.loom.com/embed/6dd71cc374bc4d84af35ebb75d107d38?sid=1d3a4790-4c28-433e-94ce-97dd969601dd" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="width: 100%; height: 500px;"></iframe>

 #### Adding new columns in the main component

+The Table and Data Grid components come with a limited number of columns by default.
+The video below shows how to add new columns by copying cells directly on the main component:

 <iframe width="100%" height="490" src="https://www.youtube.com/embed/s_n3LHm1daI?si=_QbXvtYPkc8EBd5d" title="YouTube video player" frameborder="0" allowfullscreen></iframe>